TF2Stadium/Specifications/Communication.md

 ## Request format

-Requests are sent over socket.io's `emit`, with the event name being the request's name.
-Request parameters are sent as an additional JSON argument to `emit `
+Requests are sent over wsevent's `Emit`, with the event name being the request's name.
+Request parameters are sent as an additional JSON argument.

 ## Response format